TedHusted/awake/awake.md/awake.md

 	“Yeah, that’s it. — I worked for a car company before I came here.
 We’re not suppose to talk about it … but I’m not suppose to withhold information from federal agents either …”

-	Tate nodded, taking the hint.
+	Tate nods, taking the hint.
 “Please tell us what you know about test mode.”

 	“The manufacturers run sophisticated tests through the connector when the cars are being developed,” Frederico explains.
 “Self-driving cars make companies paranoid about liability.
 They lock down everything — diagnostics, telemetry, event recorders, test mode — because one bad headline can tank a stock.”